megamorf/Powershell-ServiceWatch/README.md

 # Powershell-ServiceWatch
-Powershell functions for ServiceWatch related tasks
+Powershell functions for ServiceWatch (from ServiceNow) related tasks